 - F1.
 Reporting institutions which have obtained approval from the MA for using internal models to measure market risk exposures may, with the approval of the MA, use a VaR model instead of standard supervisory haircuts for the purposes of calculating the net credit exposure to a given counterparty under repo-style transactions covered by a valid bilateral netting agreement. - F2.
-The quantitative and qualitative criteria for recognition of a VaR model for repo-style transactions are substantially similar to those for an internal model for market risk, except the requirement of minimum holding period which is five business days for repo-style transactions..
-The minimum holding period should be adjusted upward if the liquidity of the securities concerned does not justify a 5-day holding period.
-Moreover, the VaR model should take into account the correlation effects between securities positions.
-The criteria for recognition of internal models are set out in Schedule 3 to the BCR. - F3.
-It is one of the initial and on-going recognition criteria that institutions intending to use or using VaR models should prove the quality of the models to the MA through back-testing the models' output using data covering at least a one-year period.
-The back-testing should cover a number of representative counterparty portfolios (whether actual or hypothetical) which have been chosen based on the sensitivity of the portfolios to the material risk factors and correlations to which the institutions are exposed. - F4.
-Institutions adopting VaR models may calculate their net credit exposure to a counterparty arising from repo-style transactions covered by a valid bilateral netting agreement using the following formula:
+The quantitative and qualitative criteria for recognition of a VaR model for repo-style transactions are substantially similar to those for an internal model for market risk, except the requirement of minimum holding period which is five business days for repo-style transactions.
+The criteria for recognition of internal models are set out in Schedule 3 to the BCR.
+The minimum holding period should be adjusted upward if the liquidity of the securities concerned does not justify a 5-day holding period and should be increased in the manner set out in section 226M(2), (3) or (5) of the BCR if the nettable repo-style transactions are not subject to daily remargining, the VaR model should assume a minimum holding period which is at least equal to the minimum holding period calculated by the following formula (see also section 97(4) of the BCR):